$FM^2$: Field-matrixed Factorization Machines for Recommender Systems

-When we combine variable dimension optimization and cache optimization, the inference speed can be much faster, and the required memory can be reduced significantly.
+When we combine the field-specific embedding dimensional optimization and the cache optimization, the inference speed can be much faster, and the required memory can be reduced significantly.
 This benefits from another property of FmFM - the interaction matrices are symmetrical, which means

 We have a proof for this lemma in the Appendix.

 Thus, we can choose to cache those intermediate vectors which have lower field dimensions, and dot-product with the other feature vectors during inference.
 For example, in the setting of table \ref{table:field_dim}, two features $v_i$ and $v_j$ are from field \#16 and \#28 respectively.
 With this property, when we calculate the interaction between $v_i$ and $v_j$, we can cache either $\bm{v}_iM_{16,28}$ or $\bm{v}_jM^T_{16,28}$.